 British Passport Holders - Passports should have at least 6 months validity remaining on them from the date of travel and be less than 10 years old (except for travel to Ireland).
 If the traveller renewed a 10-year adult passport before it expired, extra months may have been added to the passport’s expiry date: these extra months will not count.
-You can check your passport validity here
+Check the entry requirements of the country you are visiting

 Remember that it can take up to 10 weeks to get a new passport, and it will take longer for postal applications.
 We advise travellers to check the validity of their passport at the earliest opportunity.

 British passport holder will no longer be able to use the EU or EEA passport lanes, therefore longer border control queues at the airport should be expected.
 In addition to their passport, travellers may be asked to show:

 That they have sufficient money for their stay

 We also recommend that all non-British passport holders have a minimum of 6 months left on their passport when re-entering the UK.

 Your package includes travel insurance which provides cover for medical expenses.